eclipse-equinox/equinox/CONTRIBUTING.md

 Be sure to search for existing bugs before you create another one.
 Remember that contributions are always welcome!

+### Running the Technology Compatibility Kit (TCK)

+To run a TCK on a bundle you just need to go to the directory (e.g. `bundles/org.eclipse.equinox.cm`) and run:

+`mvn clean verify -Pbuild-individual-bundles -Pbree-libs -Ptck`

 ## Eclipse Contributor Agreement

 Before your contribution can be accepted by the project team contributors must